OpenEvalProject/evals/manuscripts/elife-62324/v2/manuscript.md

 **Figure 8.:** For both static and time-varying FC analyses, four nuisance connectivity matrices were computed using the generated nuisance datasets, as well as 12 ‘neural’ connectivity matrices corresponding to the 12 pre-processing strategies evaluated (note that each of the six strategies listed in Table 1 was assessed with and without GSR).
 Static FC matrices were computed as the correlation across brain regions using the whole scan.
 Time-varying FC analysis constructed time-resolved connectivity matrices as the correlation between static FC matrices within sliding windows, known as functional connectivity dynamics (FCD) matrices (Hansen et al., 2015).

-## Connectome-based identification of individuals
+### Connectome-based identification of individuals

 We implemented a connectome-based identification of individual subjects using the static FC matrices to investigate the potential effect of 'nuisance fingerprints' on the degree of subject specificity in individual FC metrics.
 The identification procedure, known as connectome fingerprinting, has been described in detail previously (Finn et al., 2015).
 Briefly, a database was first created consisting of all subjects’ FC matrices from a particular resting-state scan (Figure 3—figure supplement 1B).
-An FC matrix from a specific subject and different resting-state scan was then selected and denoted as the target (W).
-Pearson correlation coefficients Subjx were computed between the upper triangular values of the target FC matrix and all the FC matrices in the database.
-If the highest correlation coefficient corresponded to a pair of FC matrices from the same subject, a successful identification was indicated ((r1,…,rN)); otherwise, it was marked as an incorrect identification (IDSubjx=1).
+An FC matrix from a specific subject and different resting-state scan was then selected and denoted as the target ($W$).
+Pearson correlation coefficients $Subj_{x}$ were computed between the upper triangular values of the target FC matrix and all the FC matrices in the database.
+If the highest correlation coefficient corresponded to a pair of FC matrices from the same subject, a successful identification was indicated ($(r_{1},…,r_{N})$); otherwise, it was marked as an incorrect identification ($ID_{Subj_{x}}=1$).
 The identification test was repeated such that each subject serves as the target subject once, and then the ID values were averaged across subjects to obtain the identification accuracy of the database-target pair.
 This process was repeated until tests between all scanning sessions were performed.
 In total, 12 database-target combinations were computed (Figure 3—figure supplement 1A).
 Identification was performed using the whole brain connectivity matrix, as well as based on edges from within and between networks.
 In the latter case, networks containing less than 10 ROIs were excluded from the analysis.

 The connectome fingerprinting analysis was performed independently for each physiological process, as well as for each preprocessing strategy, using the generated FC matrices (Figure 8).
 This analysis was only performed on static FC matrices and not time-varying FC matrices because recurrent patterns of connectivity observed in the FCD matrices are not expected to occur at similar time instances between scans.

-## Statistics
+### Statistics

 To assess the significance of the results, surrogate nuisance datasets were generated via inter-subject surrogates (Lancaster et al., 2018), using fMRI data recorded from one subject’s scan and physiological signals recorded from a different subject’s scan (in the case of the head motion dataset, volume realignment parameters were employed).
 Note that when creating each surrogate dataset, only the nuisance process being examined was replaced by signals from a different subject, whereas all other nuisance regressors remained the same.
 This procedure was repeated 1000 times for each nuisance process, where each surrogate dataset consisted of permuting the nuisance signals across subjects.
 A null distribution for each brain region was computed by estimating the mean contribution to BOLD across subjects for each surrogate nuisance dataset, leading to a distribution of 1000 values.
 Subsequently, the significance of the nuisance contributions to the BOLD signal were assessed by comparing the observed contribution (mean across subjects) to the corresponding null distribution for each ROI.
 The significance level at p < 0.05 was corrected for multiple comparisons using false discovery rate (FDR).
 Furthermore, the similarity between the nuisance and 'neural' FC matrices was compared against the similarity obtained using surrogate nuisance FC matrices.
 Note that for visualization purposes, similarity values identified as outliers (> 3 SD) are not displayed in Figure 2.